This is a specialized track within the PhD program in Cognitive Science.

 Students in this track will obtain a depth of focus in computational coursework, not achieved in the PhD in Cognitive Science general requirements.
-Accordingly, some of the breadth coursework with basic computational courses have been replaced, while aiming to retain the spirit of the breadth requirement.
+Accordingly, some of the breadth coursework has been replaced with basic computational courses, while aiming to retain the spirit of the breadth requirement.

 - Breadth (3-4 courses): These courses should be offered by the Department of Cognitive Science and they must collectively develop sophistication in both (1) theoretical approaches to cognitive science (e.g. theory in linguistics/psychology) and (2) (human) experimental approaches to cognitive science.

 - At least one course in language area

 - Basic computation (3 courses): Examples of courses that apply include Machine learning, Foundations of Neural Network Theory, Bayesian Inference, Mathematical Models of Language, and Data science.

 - Responsible Conduct in Research